When the organizers of a National Cancer Institute workshop on social media and clinical trials invited me to speak, they said:

 The upward trajectory of these trend lines make change seem inevitable.
 But there is still resistance to using all the tools available to us, both on the part of professionals and lay people.
 We should not be surprised by this hesitation.
 After all, social media may seem alien to them.
 To quote Alan Kay: Technology is anything invented after you were born.
 People judge the present using yardsticks of the past.
 They need to be convinced that social media is key to their work.
 Let’s forgive them, because we are kind.
 But let’s change their minds.

 #ClinicalTrialsSM on Twitter.
-The video from both days of the event is available on the NIH site.
+The video from both days of the event is available on the NIH site and all the presenters’ slides are now online, too.

 Featured image: Train, Weiz 2017 by ::ErWin on Flickr.